 Framework: “What to do” steps (B2B).
 “3-line Reel caption that sells:” Hook in 1 sentence.
 Proof in 1 sentence.
 CTA in 1 sentence.
 “Save this template.”

 Framework: “What to do” steps (SaaS).
-“If your Reel is a claim, do this:” Add metric.
-Add timeframe.
+“If your Reel is a claim, do this:” Add a metric.
+Add a timeframe.
 Add who it’s for.
 “Comment ‘METRIC’.”

 When to Use Short vs Long Reel Captions